Forehead Reduction Surgery

 How long does the procedure take?

-The procedure takes approximately 1 1/2 to two hours and is normally performed either under intravenous conscious sedation.
+The procedure takes approximately 1 .5 to 2 hours and is normally performed under intravenous conscious sedation.

 What age is best for hairline lowering?

-The hairline lowering procedure can be performed at any age, although the commonest age is from early 20’s on.
-There is no older age limit for the procedure.
+The hairline lowering procedure can be performed at any age, although most people come for the procedure in their 20s or later.

 How Long before I get back to normal activities?